Roseinfire/HtmlS/README.md

 HtmlS itself `never use advertisement`. <br>
 Everyone can use advertisements on his own site when it is built with htmls. <br>
 We believe that best support is to join the project or just give it a star. <br>
-However, you can support HtmlS on Ko-fi. <br>

 ### About installation
 If your site is built with a cross-site script, it will not work when the script isn't accessible. <br>
 So, the better idea is to download htmls to your project's folder. <br>
 To run script from a folder, you need a special attribute `host` set to HtmlS path including the domain. <br>
-Host also will work if you load the script directly from github, not from github pages. <br>
 Note that you also need to set localhost to test your site locally.
 ```HTML
 <html host="https://website.com/path">